 Pheralyn’s writing has taken her to Bahia, Brazil to research African retentions, to Washington, DC to interview Coretta Scott King, and to Paris to write about the centennial of author Richard Wright’s birth.
 As a spoken word artist, Pheralyn has performed at Jazz a la Villette (also in Paris).
 She has performed at the Vision Festival in New York City, as well as World Café Live and the Kimmel Center’s Verizon Hall, both in her beloved Philadelphia.
 A graduate of Hampton University, she is the author of “Color in Motion,” a book of poetry that features a foreword by the late legendary drummer Max Roach.
 The poems in “Color in Motion” form the nexus of “Little Girl Blue,” a multimedia one-woman show in which Pheralyn portrays 17 characters who tell the story of a Black woman’s journey from victim to victor.
 Pheralyn is the featured poet on Khan Jamal’s “Return from Exile” and Tyrone Brown’s, “Moon of the Falling Leaves” CDs.
 Pheralyn was honored to perform her original poetry in Accra when she made her pilgrimage to Ghana, West Africa in February 2019, for “The Year of The Return.

 “Speak to Me Spirit,” a 24 X 36 canvas featuring Pheralyn’s nature photography embedded with poetry, was chosen for “The Holy City: Art of Love, Unity and Resurrection.”
 Curated by Cookie Washington, the exhibit was mounted in Charleston, South Carolina in commemoration of the massacre at Mother Emanuel AME Church.
 A series of five photographs with embedded poetry were selected for Betty Leacraft’s “Dream Space” installation at The Colored Girls Museum in Philadelphia.
-In October 2019 Pheralyn mounted “Paradoxes,” a one-woman exhibit at 1517 Studio C Gallery in Philadelphia. ”The exhibit allowed me to express overlapping feelings while examining the paradoxes of my life through photography, mixed media, poetry and prose,” she says.”
+In October 2019 Pheralyn mounted “Paradoxes,” a one-woman exhibit at 1517 Studio C Gallery in Philadelphia. ”The exhibit allowed me to express overlapping feelings while examining the paradoxes of my life through photography, mixed media, poetry and prose.”